Tom-Hirschberger/MMM-Screen-Powersave-Notification/README.md

 ## Alternative commands

 In default the module uses `vcgencmd` to control the screen.
-There might be situations where `vcgencmd` fails (for example with newer Raspberry Bullseye versions) and you need to find an alterative way to control the screen.
+There might be situations where `vcgencmd` fails (for example with newer Raspberry Bullseye or Bookworm versions) and you need to find an alterative way to control the screen.

 You can provide your own scripts and set the paths to them with the configuration options `screenStatusCommand`, `screenOnCommand` and `screenOffCommand`.